Meat grinder: Commercial vs. home use

 Commercial meat grinders are used to process thousands of pounds of meat per hour.
 Frozen meat grinders can process frozen blocks of meat, down to –25 °C. The frozen blocks can range from 90×50×15 cm to 90×50×20 cm, and the force applied from 80000 N to 120000 N.

-There are 2 different drive forms used in industrial meat grinders, a single-rev drive, which is ideal to grind frozen meat blocks using a single auger, and a two-rev drive, which pushes the product through a cutting knife using an auger and then through a perforated plate.
+There are two different drive forms used in industrial meat grinders, a single-rev drive, which is ideal to grind frozen meat blocks using a single auger, and a two-rev drive, which pushes the product through a cutting knife using an auger and then through a perforated plate.

 The frozen meat gets pushed by the auger into the star-shaped cutting blade.
 Once it has been cut, it gets pushed through a second cutting surface, the plate.
 The plate will further reduce the size of the product and will remove/break up any fat deposits.
-An example of a very common industrial meat grinder would be the Hobart 48/22 Meat Grinder.